This is a quote from an interview with Leon Degrelle: "I was arrested in

 there will be hope for us all.
 But then again, I could be wrong.

-in Belgium.
-After Belgium was liberated (September 1944) he was sentenced
+newspapers in Belgium.
+After Belgium was liberated (September 1944) he

-In Spain he was protected by Francisco Franco and in 1954 became a Spanish
+eastern Germany.
+In Spain he was protected by Francisco Franco and in 1954

-citizen under the name Léon José de Ramírez Reina.
+became a Spanish citizen under the name Léon José de Ramírez

 the Rexist Party (Parti Rexiste), officially called Christus Rex, founded